benwmcdowell/charge_density_methods_VASP/README.md

 # charge_density_methods_VASP
-Various methods for slicing charge densities output by a VASP calculation
+Methods for slicing charge densities output by a VASP calculation